-Here are some videos Ms. Gluskin shared with grade 9 teachers during the first half of quadmester 1, 2020.
-They are relevant during all quadmesters.
+Here are some videos Ms. Gluskin shared with grade 9 teachers during the first half of quadmester 1, 2020-21.
+They are relevant no matter the date or time.

-At York Mills, we find that coming out of grade 8 many students take things too lightly, not recognizing that the demands on them in high school are greater, despite the fact that they're only carrying a lighter subject load.
+At York Mills, we find that coming out of grade 8 many students take things too lightly, not recognizing that the demands on them in high school are greater.

-In order to maximize success each student should aim to improve in the following areas or seek assistance through Ms. Gluskin or classroom teachers: organization (of notebooks or binders, lockers, backpacks or bags, electronic folders) punctuality (on time everyday - it matters - get up a few minutes earlier if need be) time management (schedule your study and assignment preparation time - it shouldn't occur by accident - use your agenda/calendar or reminders on your phone calendar app) on task behaviour in class or at home (put the phone away, stop talking to your friends - become mindful of self-control - FIRST do your work, THEN do what you enjoy) going to extra help when needed (know when you need assistance and don't be afraid to ask)
+In order to maximize success each student should pay attention to the following areas or seek assistance through Ms. Gluskin or classroom teachers: organization (of notebooks or binders, lockers, backpacks or bags, electronic folders) punctuality (on time everyday - it matters - get up a few minutes earlier if need be) time management (schedule study and assignment preparation time - it shouldn't occur by accident - use agenda/calendar or reminders on your phone calendar app) on task behaviour in class or at home (put the phone away, stop talking to your friends - become mindful of self-control - FIRST do your work, THEN do what you enjoy) going to extra help when needed (know when you need assistance and don't be afraid to ask)

 All teachers and students should have a growth mindset, a belief that intelligence can be improved through effort and challenging practice.
 A fixed mindset, a view that intelligence is stuck at a certain level and can't improve, can be very harmful to academic success.
 The key to improvement is effort.
 We emphasize effective effort through emphasis on the learning skills.
 If students pay attention to the learning skills they will find the process of learning is much improved.